Risto Ratković

-Risto Ratković (Bijelo Polje, Montenegro, 3 September 1903-Belgrade, Serbia, Yugoslavia, 18 June 18, 1954) was a Montenegrin avant-garde (Surrealist) writer and diplomat.
+Risto Ratković (3 September 1903 – 18 June 1954) was a Serbian avant-garde (surrealist) writer and diplomat.

 Biography

 He was born in an impoverished trading family in Bijelo Polje in Montenegro.
 He finished Gymnasium in Novi Pazar, and in 1923 went to Belgrade where he enrolled in Faculty of Philosophy.
 In the period from 1927 to 1931.
-He worked in the Ministry of Education and the Ministry of Foreign Affairs, and spent seven years in the diplomatic service in France, Soviet Union, Egypt (1938-1945).
+He worked in the Ministry of Education and the Ministry of Foreign Affairs, and spent seven years in the diplomatic service in France, Soviet Union, Egypt (1938–1945).
 He returned home in 1945.

 Literary work

 Literary Orientation

 Ratković belongs to the moderately modernist, and ideologically leftist orientation in Serbian expressionism, which in the further course of interwar literature approached Serbian Surrealism and social literature, but still remained independent.
 He was the main figure of that group and contributed the most to its theoretical self-determination.

 Understanding poetry

 He presented his understanding of poetry in the program article "On Surrealism from My Life".
 In form and intention, the article is reminiscent of the explanation of "Sumatra" of Miloš Crnjanski, and the poetry is explained mostly in the mystical key of the song entitled "Maybe Sleeping" by Vladislav Petković Dis.
 Ratković understood surrealism as bringing a dream into reality, and he expressed his poetic determination with the somewhat brutal motto "to rape reality with a dream".
 A song is created in a dream, it is a photograph of a dream, and the role of reason is secondary, it only organizes the poetic material.